frec3044/machine-learning/rubric.md

 -   Full Credit: Correct R2 and RMSE are displayed in a table.
 Code uses tidymodel functions to calculate R2 and RMSE

--   Partial Credit: Code does not correctly calculate R2 and RMSE OR no table is displayed OR code does not use tidymodel functions
+-   Partial Credit: Code does not correctly calculate R2 and RMSE OR no table is displayed OR code does not use tidymodel functions OR more metrics than R2 and RMSE are shown.

 -   No Credit: No code submitted